 So this week we finally did it.
 We actually left!
+We left home to live on a boat.
 Writing this from sunny Preveza and reunited with Caladh and her growing list of boat jobs – we couldn’t be happier!
 That said, our final week in Manchester was unbelievably busy and stressful as we tried to get two flats tenant-ready and, in the process, reduce our remaining worldly belongings and essential boat bits down to four pieces of inordinately expensive hold luggage and undoubtedly illegal carry-on bags.
 Phew!
 T even went as far as purchasing a Boots meal-deal to acquire a carrier bag to stash her extra illegal handbag in (worked a treat #travelhack).

 You might be wondering what “leaving” was actually like… to be honest, apart from the mad rush of getting ready and extra luggage, leaving was somewhat non-eventful.
 After all, we just got on a plane, like we have done a number of times.
 In fact, it would have been somewhat of an anti-climax if it weren’t for the five cans of Brewdog IPA we rewarded ourselves with mid-flight, and our lovely Greek neighbour on the red wine who give us a napkin list of the following five top tips:

 - Beware of falling rocks on the beach that cause tourist-death (hard to argue with)